Tomb of Meryra: Tomb decorations

-The sculptured reliefs of Meryra’s tomb were done in a new artistic style instituted under Akhenaten.
-The technique of modeling in plaster which was used consisted of the images initially being cut directly into the stone, and then covered by a layer of plaster, which was finally painted over.
+The sculptured reliefs of Meryra's tomb were done in a new artistic style instituted under Akhenaten.
+The technique of modeling in plaster which was used consisted of the images initially being cut in sunken relief directly into the stone for lasting effect and then covered by a layer of plaster, which was finally painted over.
 Like the style, the subject of the scenes was also unique.
+There are six walls that cover five subjects.

-Traditionally, tombs in the New Kingdom contained decorations dedicated to the owner of the tomb, such as depictions of family members and ancestors, or scenes about the owner’s career, amusement or domestic life.
+Traditionally, tombs in the New Kingdom contained decorations dedicated to the owner of the tomb, such as depictions of family members and ancestors, or scenes about the owner's career, amusement or domestic life.
 This tradition was not carried out in the tomb of Meryra, or the other tombs of Amarna, which instead focused almost exclusively on Akhenaten and worship of the Aten.
 Davies acknowledges the tombs of Amarna were often difficult to identify as little emphasis was placed on the owner.
 This contrasts sharply with the dominant tradition of New Kingdom tombs in which cartouches and images of the ruling king were marginal aspects to the tomb, sometimes not even identified.

 The reliefs in the Tomb of Meryra are decidedly centered upon praising Akhenaten, and Meryra himself only appears marginally, sometimes indistinguishable from other minor figures carved in the relief.
 Despite this, Meryra maintains a constant contextual presence in the scenes, even if not being explicitly portrayed.
-In the scene Davies titles "A Royal Visit to the Temple", Akhenaten and Nefertiti are depicted paying a visit to Meryra at the temple.
-It is uncertain if Meryra is included in this image and the description of the scene has been destroyed.
-Davies speculates that the scene either shows Akhenaten on his way to the temple to appoint Meryra as the High Pries of Aten, or it is simply as example of Meryra honored with the presence of the King and Queen at the temple and exercising his office for them.
-Either situation serves to promote the role and importance of Meryra, even though the scene seems to be immediately focused upon Akhenaten.
-As the art was not focused upon Meryra, maintaining a strong contextual importance allowed for Meryra to still be bestowed with honor and praise.